meetalva/alva/docs/guides/create-pattern.md

 * :globe_with_meridians: Internet connection

-## 1. Setup up Alva Designkit
+## 1. Setup up Alva Design Library

 > ❔
 > In this guide we'll skip the project setup
-> part by reusing the Alva Designkit.
+> part by reusing the Alva Design Library.
 >
 > If you want to start fresh, skip to our [Create a Library Guide](./create-library.md)